 - determine what services are available in your area

-How does this palliative care differ from adults?
+How this palliative care differs from adults

 The services provided by a paediatric palliative care team include:

 - bereavement support

 - networking activities

 - trained family volunteers